microsoft/playwright/docs/api.md

 - `selector` <[string]> A selector to query element for
 - returns: <[Promise]<?[ElementHandle]>>

-The method runs `element.querySelector` within the page.
-If no element matches the selector, the return value resolves to `null`.
+The method finds an element matching the specified selector in the `ElementHandle`'s subtree.
+See [Working with selectors](#working-with-selectors) for more details.
+If no elements match the selector, the return value resolves to `null`.

 #### elementHandle.$$(selector)
 - `selector` <[string]> A selector to query element for
 - returns: <[Promise]<[Array]<[ElementHandle]>>>

-The method runs `element.querySelectorAll` within the page.
+The method finds all elements matching the specified selector in the `ElementHandle`s subtree.
+See [Working with selectors](#working-with-selectors) for more details.
 If no elements match the selector, the return value resolves to `[]`.

 #### elementHandle.$eval(selector, pageFunction[, arg])
 - `selector` <[string]> A selector to query page for